stfc/openstack-query-library/docs/user_docs/API.md

 **Arguments**:

 - `title`: An optional title to print on top
-- `groups`: a list of group keys to limit output by - this will only work if `to_groups()` has been set - else it produces an error
+- `groups`: a list of group keys to limit output by - this will only work if `group_by()` has been set - else it produces an error
 - `include_group_titles`: A boolean (Default True), if True, will print the group key as a subtitle before printing each selected group table, if False no subtitle will be printed.
 - `kwargs`: kwargs to pass to tabulate to tweak table generation
   - see [tabulate](https://pypi.org/project/tabulate/) for valid kwargs